thieulong/FPT-Subject-Register-Bot/README.md

 ## 4. Modify the config.json file
 Open the file *config.json* in this repo and replace these content with your information:
-- `<Your FPT email password>`: Your FPT University account's email
+- <Your FPT email password>: Your FPT University account's email
-- `<Your FPT email password>`: Your FPT University account's password
+- <Your FPT email password>: Your FPT University account's password
-- `<Subject to register>`: The subject code you want to register
+- <Subject to register>: The subject code you want to register
-- `<Your register option>`: Your register option (Register extra courses, Register to improve mark, Register to repeat a course)
+- <Your register option>: Your register option (Register extra courses, Register to improve mark, Register to repeat a course)
-- `<Chatbot facebook email>`: The chatbot facebook email
+- <Chatbot facebook email>: The chatbot facebook email
-- `<Chatbot facebook password>`: The chatbot facebook password
+- <Chatbot facebook password>: The chatbot facebook password
-- `<Your facebook username>`: Your facebook username
+- <Your facebook username>: Your facebook username
-- attempt_limit: The maximun number of attempts you want to retry in case any error occured.
+- <attempt_limit>: The maximun number of attempts you want to retry in case any error occured.
-- break_time: Time break between each loop
+- <break_time>: Time break between each loop

 ## 5. Run the script
 > `python bot.py`
-Any error occured, please check the log.txt file and post it here so we can discuss
+Any error occured, please check the log.txt file.